benjaminjkraft/notes/github-patch-workflow.md

 the correct resolution to what git will presumably see as conflicts).
 Still, there's no way to reorder or split reviews, so it's not clear that it's worth the effort.
+TODO: yes, the fake-merge works
+TODO: how do we know which commits you modified? without care we end up hiding things in merge commits. if you just modify one at a time and we know which one it's fine. (git hook????)

 ## prior art